uunicorn/python-validity/README.md

 ### Automatic factory reset, pairing and firmware flashing

-This repo includes `validity-sensors-initializer.py`, a simple tool that helps initializing Validity fingerprint readers under linux, loading their binary firmware and initializing them.
+This repo includes `validity-sensors-tools.py`, a simple collection of tools that helps initializing Validity fingerprint readers under linux, loading their binary firmware and initializing them.

 This tool currently only supports these sensors:
 - 138a:0090 Validity Sensors, Inc. VFS7500 Touch Fingerprint Sensor